postam95/msc-thesis-project/README.md

 itself.
 Different methods can be applied in different situations, and they have different advantages and disadvantages, which I tried to present during the dissertation.
-For example, a state machine is extremely well designed, transparent, and relatively easy to program and repair, but when programming more complex behaviors, it can easily result in spaghetti code that is difficult to scale and maintain.
+For example, a state machine is extremely well designed, transparent, and relatively easy to program and debug, but when programming more complex behaviors, it can easily result in spaghetti code that is difficult to scale and maintain.

 During the game development, I managed to implement a state machine system that